 However, at that time you need to be thinking about whether you want to keep the property and move in, further rent it out to tenants, or sell it off.
-This article will take you through the various aspects you should be aware of when you are inheriting a property.
+This article will take you through the various aspects you should be aware of when inheriting a property.

-How ownership of an inherited property is transferred?
+How is ownership of an inherited property transferred?

 Inheriting a property with shared ownership

 If you inherit a property, the ownership of which will be shared with other people, the decision on what to do with the property will have to be a decision you all agree on.

 Inheriting a property with a mortgage

 If the property you inherit has a mortgage, the situation will get a little bit more complicated.
 Though, usually, the deceased's estate is first used to pay off any taxes, for clearing of debts including mortgages.
 However, if you inherit such a property first find out if the deceased had any life insurance that can be used to clear the mortgage.

 If the life insurance does not cover the mortgage, you should confer the terms and conditions of the mortgage for terms regarding when the mortgage holder has passed away.
 It may be that the payments on the mortgage will freeze until the estate of the deceased has settled all its dues, and the leftover property has been distributed.
 However, interest payments may continue to build up.